 It also has some historic sites such as the Sao Roque church (which was, unfortunately, closed by the time we arrived) with its Baroque chapel and tiles), Bertrand’s bookstore (the Guinness-affirmed oldest in the world) and especially Igreja do Carmo, once the largest church in Lisbon, whose roof collapsed in the 1755 quake but whose walls and arches still stand (now housing an archeological museum).
 And then there is a so-called Palace of Diamonds, a mansion, financed by the Indian spice trade, that was based on a Florence palace.

 Some of our favorite sites, however, were the bars along Rua de Norte, especially a wine bar called Grapes and Bite, whose list claimed hundreds of wines by the glass and over 1,000 by the bottle.
 On top of this were more than 50 ports by the glass and another couple hundred by the bottle.
-We experimented with a green wine (that was far too astringent for our tastes), a nice 2014 Bacalhao white (Semillon, Albarino and Sauv Blanc), a spicy and acidic 09 Margareda red (Alacante Bouche) from Alentijo and lovely Talyor’s dry white port.
+We experimented with a green wine (that was far too astringent for our tastes), a nice 2014 Bacalhao white (Semillon, Albarino, and Sauvignon Blanc), a spicy and acidic 09 Margareda red (Alicante Bouche) from Alentejo, and lovely Talyor’s dry white port.

-- Jeronimos Monastery, a huge, grandiose, Manueline-style monastery that Manuel I commissioned in 1501, upon Vasco da Gama’s return from India.
-Financed by a tax on the spices, gems and gold brought back from the voyage, the massive structure is the primary surviving showcase of original Manueline architecture.
-Although the line to get into the main structure was far, far too long for us to even consider, we did visit the church with its spectacular vaulted nave, its beautiful chapels and tombs of poet Luis Vaz de Cameos and of explorer Vasco da Gama.
+- Jeronimos Monastery is a huge, grandiose, Manueline-style monastery commissioned by Manuel I in 1501, upon Vasco da Gama’s return from India.
+Financed by a tax on the spices, gems, and gold brought back from the voyage, the massive structure is the primary surviving showcase of original Manueline architecture.
+Although the line to get into the main structure was far, far too long for us to even consider, we did visit the church with its spectacular vaulted nave, its beautiful chapels and the tombs of poet Luis Vaz de Cameos and of explorer Vasco da Gama.

-- Belem Tower, another Manueline structure, commissioned by Manuel I as a fortress and the departure point for major trade voyages.
-The design, which is typical of the Manueline style, combines elements of styles including Gothic, Renaissance, Moorish and nautical themes to produce extravagant buildings that harken back to Portugal’s seafaring heritage.
-This building has it all, from its Italian Renaissance-style loggia to its Moorish Tower and its nautical themed rope-braiding.
+- Belem Tower, another Manueline structure, was commissioned by Manuel I as a fortress and the departure point for major trade voyages.
+The design, which is typical of the Manueline style, combines elements of styles including Gothic, Renaissance, Moorish, and nautical themes to produce extravagant buildings that harken back to Portugal’s seafaring heritage.
+This building has it all, from its Italian Renaissance-style loggia to its Moorish Tower and its nautical-themed rope-braiding.

 Solar do Bacalhau, where we had lunch.
 Joyce, staying with seafood, had as very good grilled sea bass.
 Tom, tempted by a veal chop, reverted to meat.
 Both were cooked perfectly and both were very good.

-We saw a lot of beautiful buildings in Lisbon, but our all-time favorite was our hotel.
+We saw a lot of beautiful buildings in Lisbon, but our all-time favorite building was our hotel.
 Although we stayed in a number of lovely hotels this trip (especially a number of the Riads in which we stayed while in Morocco), Lisbon’s Hotel Avenida Palace was special.
-We were immediately floored when we walked into it when we saw an incredibly Neo-Classical salon in which a classical piano solo was being played (with a different performance almost every day).
-Walks through our floor took us to a number of similarly sumptuous public meeting, sitting and breakfast rooms.
+We were immediately floored when we walked and saw an incredibly Neo-Classical salon in which a classical piano solo was being played (with a different performance almost every day).
+Walks through our floor took us to a number of similarly sumptuous public meeting, sitting, and breakfast rooms.